 This new whitepaper from Sungard AS provides a framework to help IT and security leaders approach the ransomware threat in a structured, methodical way.
 The paper highlights some of the key steps that Sungard AS uses to protect its own managed services clients from ransomware threats.

 If you've already taken action to address ransomware threats, download the paper to make sure you've covered all the bases.
-If you're starting from scratch, you'll find that the three sections – Prepare, Detect, Mitigate – help to prioritize your efforts and fit this important effort into your overall approach to IT security and business continuity.
+If you're starting from scratch, you'll find that the three sections – Prepare, Detect, Mitigate – help to prioritise your efforts and fit this important effort into your overall approach to IT security and business continuity.